17szabod/DTestFull/README.md

 Running test bunny_test on model 1 C:/Users/danis/Coding/DTestfull/data/bunny.SLDPRT and model 2 C:/Users/danis/Coding/DTestfull/data/bunny.ipt with tolerance 10.00000:

 Volume:
-Systems SolidWorks and Inventor have compatible volumes with a difference of 130.008214 Volume of first proxy model: 56615.4534852948709, volume of second proxy model: 56485.4452713741994
+Systems SolidWorks and Inventor have compatible volumes with a difference of 130.008214 and a spatially-scaled accuracy of 5.059 mm.
+Volume of first proxy model: 56615.4534852948709, volume of second proxy model: 56485.4452713741994

 Surface Area:
-Systems SolidWorks and Inventor have incompatible areas with a difference of 317.538882 Surface area of first proxy model: 11018.5818154265926, Surface area of second proxy model: 11336.1206975159294
+Systems SolidWorks and Inventor have incompatible areas with a difference of 317.538882 and a spatially-scaled accuracy of 17.81 mm.
+Surface area of first proxy model: 11018.5818154265926, Surface area of second proxy model: 11336.1206975159294

 Hausdorff Distance: